A Look Through the Years

 About the MEAC Basketball Tournament

-The 2014 MEAC Basketball Tournament marks the 43rd year of the tournament on the men’s side and the 35th year for the women.
-The Tournament will be played in Norfolk, Va. at the Norfolk Scope Arena for the 2nd year in a row.
-The city of Norfolk was previously host to the MEAC family from 1991 to 1993, and again in 1997.
+The 2018 MEAC BASKETBALL TOURNAMENT marks the sixth straight year that the MEAC Tournament has been played in Norfolk, Virginia, at the Norfolk Scope Arena.
+The city of Norfolk was previously host to the MEAC family in 1991 to 1993, and again in 1997.

-The first two MEAC Basketball Tournaments (1972 and 1973) were held in Durham, N.C. at Cameron Indoor Stadium on the campus of Duke University.
-Greensboro, North Carolina has held the longest tenure as tournament host, housing the annual event at the Greensboro Coliseum for 10 years from 1976 to 1979, then again in 1983 and 1984, and finally from 1987 to 1990.
+The first two MEAC Basketball Tournaments (1973 and 1974) were held in Durham, N.C., at the Cameron Indoor Stadium on the campus of Duke University, Greensboro, N.C., has held for the longest tenure as tournament host, housing the annual event at the Greensboro Coliseum from 1987 to 1990.

 Competition over the Years

-North Carolina A&T men dominated the MEAC Basketball Tournament the first 17 years, winning titles from 1972 to 1988, including a run of seven straight tournament titles from 1982 to 1988 under legendary coach Don Corbett.
-The Aggies won two more titles in 1994 and 1995 to push their conference leading total to 15 titles.
-Corbett won six MEAC Coach of the Year awards and six straight Outstanding Tournament Coach awards.
+North Carolina A & T State Men dominated the MEAC Basketball Tournament the first 17 years, winning titles from 1972 to 1988, including a run of seven straight tournament titles from 1982 to 1988 under legendary coach Don Corbett.
+The Aggies won two more titles in 1994 and 1995 and were victories in 2013 tournament finale to push their conference lead to 16 titles.

-After the Aggies reign through the ‘70s and ‘80s, the conference witnessed several different tournament champions.
-The 1990s belong to Coppin State, who won three titles (1990, 1993 and 1997) and earned seven No. 1 seeds.
-The animated Ron “Fang” Mitchell has also won six Coach of the Year honors (tying Corbett) and four tournament Outstanding Coach awards.
+Following the Aggies reign through the ‘70s and ‘80s, the conference witnessed several different tournament champions.
+The 1990s belonged to Coppin State, who won three titles (1990, 1993 and 1997) and earned seven No. 1 seeds.
+The animated former head coach Ron “Fang” Mitchell has also won six Coach of the Year honors (tying Corbett) and four tournament Outstanding Coach awards.

 In 2008, Mitchell guided his Eagles to their fourth tournament title with a 62-60 win over Morgan State.
-The No.7 seed Eagles earned their way to the finals after getting by Howard in the first round, Norfolk State in the quarterfinal, Hampton in semi finals and Morgan State in the championship game.
+The No. 7 seed Eagles earned their way to the finals after getting by Howard in the first round, Norfolk State in the quarterfinals, Hampton in semifinals and Morgan State in the championship game.

 The 1999 season was truly impressive and intriguing for the MEAC Tournament.
-In the women’s final, Florida A&M center Teresa Jenkins recorded a triple-double (24 points, 13 rebounds and 10 blocks), while the FAMU men’s team won the MEAC titles as a No. 7 seed.
-The Rattlers had to win four games in five days, eventually defeating No. 1 seed South Carolina State, 64-61, to clinch the tournament title.
+In the women’s final, Florida A & M center Teresa Jenkins recorded a triple-double (24 points, 13 rebounds and 10 blocks), while the FAMU men’s team won the MEAC title as a No. 7 seed.
+The Rattlers had to win four games in five days, eventually defeating No. 1 seeded South Carolina State, 64-61, to clinch the tournament title.

 There have certainly been a few dynasties in the MEAC through the years.
-And with dominate teams, come dominate players and performances.
+And with dominant teams, comes dominant players and performances.

 Who could ever forget the Aggies’ James Sparrow, who earned two tournament Outstanding Performer honors, including a remarkable performance in 1978 when he posted 21 points and 13 rebounds in the title game against Morgan State.
 Howard’s Larry Spriggs won three consecutive MVP awards (1978 to 1981).
 Spriggs averaged over 14.0 points and 7.0 rebounds each year in tournament games.
 The Aggies’ Eric Boyd also won three outstanding performer awards.